The anti-deforestation directive

 When does the EUDR take effect?

-The EUDR has been in effect since May 31st, 2023, with a transition period of 18 to 24 months.
-For large companies, the obligations resulting from the EUDR will be effective as from December 30th, 2024.
-For SME’s, these obligations will apply from June 30th, 2025.
 The regulation will be evaluated after two years.
 Possibly, wetlands and savannas will then also be regarded as protected "forest", and corn and biodiesel may be added to the list of prohibited products.

 Start now!

-The obligations under the EUDR will become relevant faster than may be expected.
+Even though a possible delay may be granted, the obligations under the EUDR will become relevant faster than may be expected.
 In other words: there is work to be done.
 It is vital to map out the supply chain to be able to demonstrate where and from whom the product in question originates.
 Engage with suppliers, so that they are prepared to meet the requirements and provide the relevant data.
 Make an overview of the risks and challenges resulting from the EUDR for your company.

 Need help with that or want to learn more about the EUDR and its impact on your business?
 Feel free to call or email us, we are happy to show you the way.